 Translation is often an invisible art.
-At its best, consumers never know they're experiencing translated or localized content.
+At its best, consumers never know they're experiencing translated or localised content.

 But delivering such authentic and resonant results is challenging.
 Global customers demand content that's as confident, artful and alluring as a domestic user would find on a brand's flagship site.

 Achieving this quality demands a balance of passion and practicality—combining an unparalleled respect for a brand’s voice and offerings with a deep understanding of culture and customer preferences.